Chris-pter/Earthquake-Event-Data-Pipeline/docs/setup.md

 # Setup Guide
-This guide walks through how to recreate the full Earthquake Event Data Engineering Pipeline form scratch on Microsoft Fabric.
+This guide walks through how to recreate the full Earthquake Event Data Engineering Pipeline from scratch on Microsoft Fabric.

 ## Prerequisites
 You need one of the following to access Microsoft Fabric: